graphql/graphql-spec/spec/Section 3 -- Type System.md

 1. If {fieldType} is a Non-Null type:
    1. Let {nullableType} be the unwrapped nullable type of {fieldType}.
-   2. Let {implementedNullableType} be the unwrapped nullable type of {implementedFieldType} if it is a Non-Null type, otherwise let it be {implementedFieldType} directly.
+   2. Let {implementedNullableType} be the unwrapped nullable type of {implementedFieldType} if it is a Non-Null type or Semantic-Non-Null type, otherwise let it be {implementedFieldType} directly.
    3. Return {IsValidImplementationFieldType(nullableType,
       implementedNullableType)}.
+2. If {fieldType} is a Semantic-Non-Null type:
+   1. Let {nullableType} be the unwrapped nullable type of {fieldType}.
+   2. Let {implementedNullableType} be the unwrapped nullable type of {implementedFieldType} if it is a Semantic-Non-Null type, otherwise let it be {implementedFieldType} directly.
+   3. Return {IsValidImplementationFieldType(nullableType,
+      implementedNullableType)}.
-2. If {fieldType} is a List type and {implementedFieldType} is also a List type:
+3. If {fieldType} is a List type and {implementedFieldType} is also a List type:
    1. Let {itemType} be the unwrapped item type of {fieldType}.
    2. Let {implementedItemType} be the unwrapped item type of {implementedFieldType}.
    3. Return {IsValidImplementationFieldType(itemType, implementedItemType)}.
-3. Return {IsSubType(fieldType, implementedFieldType)}.
+4. Return {IsSubType(fieldType, implementedFieldType)}.

 IsSubType(possibleSubType, superType):